Customer Loyalty

 Perhaps most valuably, emotionally loyal customers provide authentic word-of-mouth marketing that outperforms paid advertising.
 Their recommendations carry the weight of genuine enthusiasm rather than transaction-driven referral incentives.

-The Synergy Between Transactional and Emotional Loyalty
+Can Transactional and Emotional Loyalty Work Together?

 Your points programme might get customers in the door, but personalised experiences, exceptional service, and alignment with customer values will keep them coming back long after competitors offer better deals.